Avoxel284/DWIN-LCD-Tools/README.md

 ### Generate ICO file from folder

-Put your icon pack folder in the root of this directory, then run the below where `<FolderName>` is the name of the icon pack folder.
+Put your icon pack folder in the root of this directory, then run the below where `<FolderName>` is the name of the icon pack folder (relative to CWD).
 This will generate a 9.ico file that can be moved to `DWIN_SET` on your SD card.

 ```
 python makeIco.py <FolderName> 9.ico